pburkholder/decksets/2018-04-cf-summit/text.md

 # The PaaS to DevOps Outcomes

-^In short, I believe that a high-level PaaS is a prerequisite for DevOps outcomes for application delivery in government.
+^In short, I believe that a PaaS is a prerequisite for DevOps outcomes in government.
 Without it, teams are unlikely to have the authority to create, change and delete resources, and there will be too many impediments to move with speed and stability.
 And that's what motivates us in cloud.gov:

 ---